Ford e-Transit review

 What is it like on the inside?

 This is where the modern van really starts to make sense, and the e-Transit keeps its end up.
-The usual set of analogue-ish dials in front of the driver, then a clear, crisp 12-inch touchscreen nicked from the Mach-E running Ford’s Sync 4 software in the middle.
-And it works.
+The usual set of analogue-ish dials in front of the driver, then a clear, crisp 12in touchscreen nicked from the Mach-E running Ford’s Sync 4 software in the middle.
+It’s pretty perfunctory as these things go, but in a vehicle like this, that fits.
 Over-the-air updates and live mapping that affects range prediction also help with the day-to-day.

 Is there good storage in the cab?

-There’s space for everything inside the e-Transit, absolutely acres of storage from cubbies to drinks holders and places to put paperwork, and then lots and lots of creature comforts, from Apple CarPlay and Android Auto to standard heated seats and a heated windscreen.
+There’s absolutely acres of storage space from cubbies to drinks holders and places to put paperwork, and then lots and lots of creature comforts, from Apple CarPlay and Android Auto to standard heated seats and a heated windscreen.

-There’s also a full suite of advanced driver assist systems on offer, and even though the seats are a bit basic and the plastics are built for abuse rather than finger-feel, it’s a comfy, practical and relatively upmarket place to be.
-It certainly helps if you’ve got to spend the majority of your working life at the wheel.
+There’s also a full suite of advanced driver assist systems, and even though the seats are a bit basic and the plastics are built for abuse rather than finger-feel, it’s a comfy and practical place to be.
+Which helps if you’ve got to spend the majority of your working life at the wheel.

 Any useful tech?